Ariella Azoulay: Theory

-Potential history
+Writings

+Potential History: Unlearning Imperialism, Verso Books, 2019

 In her book Potential History: Unlearning Imperialism (Verso, 2019), Azoulay studies historical objects (from photographs to documents) belonging to archives and museum collections.
 In her opinion, the museums must be de-imperialized, as well as the discipline of history itself.
 She suggests a methodology and an ethics for engaging with historical and archival materials that allows the historical present discussion to come forward; refusing to relegate these materials to a foreclosed past.
 In her words:

 Azoulay invites both the scholar and the public to see the imminent potential in such objects for fostering nonimperial forms of identification and meaning.
 In her perspective, the archive is not only a repository of documents but a regime of procedures interwoven with imperialist dogmas.
 Therefore, the Potential History is an ongoing process of revising these dogmas, through ontology and epistemology.
 In other words, this kind of history writing should question both the nature of things and the way one understand them.
 This discussion relates to decolonial theories.

 Furthermore, Azoulay notes how the decolonization of museums is not possible without the decolonization of the world itself.

+The Civil Contract of Photography, Zone Books, 2008

+Azoulay's concept of the 'civil contract of photography' addresses the relationship between the photographer and the photographed.
+Exploring ideas of ownership, plurality and power the text considers photography's roles in relation to politics and government, challenging the assumed truth of photography.